KumareshBabuNS/spring-cloud-cloudfoundry-multidatasources-demo/README.md

 To test using the Default, local profile:
 `./gradlew test`

-To test using the Cloud profile `./gradlew mockCloudTest`
+To test using the Cloud profile:
+`./gradlew mockCloudTest`

 ## Deploying to Cloud Foundry